Autism Evaluations for Children

 Whether the evaluation confirms an autism diagnosis or points to a different explanation for the behaviors you are seeing, the result is a well-developed picture of your child's functioning and a roadmap of next steps.

-We evaluate children from birth through age 12, with clinicians and tools specifically selected for each developmental stage.
+We evaluate children from preschool ages through 12, with clinicians and tools specifically selected for each developmental stage.

 When to Consider an Autism Evaluation